Alphabet Soup

 (work in progress)

-Alphabet Soup is the working title of my project chronicling State and Federal law enforcement agencies’ procedures to impede criminal activity in Pima County Arizona, along the borderland with Mexico’s Sonora State.
-Complex, with many moving parts and vested interests, the ongoing situation in the arid, searing hinterland mirrors many of modern USA’s societal challenges.
+Alphabet Soup is the working title of a photo essay that I’m developing that chronicles State & Federal law enforcement’s procedures to impede criminal activity in Pima County Arizona, along the borderland with Mexico’s Sonora State.

 Subjects and themes I witnessed and photographed include narcotics seizures, intelligence led raids, body recoveries, intelligence operations, a monthly inter-agency regional intelligence briefing, aerial surveillance (night & day) and documenting Border Interdiction Unit (BIU) operations, including a whisper stop.